An injustice against one of us is an injustice against all of us.

 Consult with your teacher for questions on topics like group sizes, as well as on specific due dates.

 End of First Quarter: In communication with your teacher, develop a detailed proposal for your project.
-This proposal should identify a specific need in your community and state a goal.
-Your proposal should answer basic questions about how you plan to fill that need and achieve that goal.
-It should set out a detailed timeline for achieving your goal by the end of the school year.
-Your proposal should also describe resources necessary to carry out your goal, estimated costs of those resources, and any other relevant issues or challenges that you will need to surmount.
-You should point to other similar projects that have been carried out elsewhere, answering the question: What lessons from that project can I apply to my own?
-Your report should be delivered in the form of a Google Slide presentation, shared with your teacher and presented to the larger class.
-Your teacher and peers will offer feedback on your plan.
+This proposal should identify a specific need in your community.
+It should also layout a clear set of goals you aim to achieve relevant to addressing that need.
+Lay out the specific steps you plan to take take toward meeting your goal.
+Set out a realistic timeline for achieving your goals by the end of the school year.
+Your proposal should also describe resources necessary to carry out your plan, estimated costs of those resources, and any other relevant issues or challenges that you might anticipate.
+You should research other similar projects that have been carried out elsewhere, in other schools or communities, with an eye toward answering the question: What lessons from that project can I apply to my own?
+Your report should be delivered in the form of a Google Slide presentation, shared with your teacher, and presented to the class at large.
+Your teacher and peers will offer constructive feedback on your plan.

 End of Second and Third Quarters: Add new slides to your original presentation.
-These new slides should update your instructor and peers on the status of your project – How far along are you?
-What new challenges have presented themselves?
+These new slides should update your instructor and peers on the status of your project, answering questions like: How far along are you?
+What new, unanticipated challenges have presented themselves?
 How have you addressed those issues?
 What have you learned?
 What new questions do you have?
 How can the group support you?
 Has your timeline or goal changed in any way?
 Be sure to include photos, videos, or other documentary evidence of your project in progress.

-End of Fourth Quarter/School Year: Your goal should be achieved, your project finished.
-Update your presentation with new slides taking your teacher and peers through the final months of your project.
+End of Fourth Quarter/School Year: Your goals should be met, your project realized.
+If it is not, explain what happened, striking a constructive tone.
+It isn’t a time for excuses, and there shouldn’t be any last minute surprises.
+You should have been working on this steadily through the year.
+Deliver a final presentation taking your teacher and peers through these last months of your project.
 Reflect by addressing the following questions: Were you successful?
 What did you learn?
 What would you have done differently?
 If you were to continue developing this project, how would you extend it?